Electrical Math: Converting Fractions, Decimals, & Percentages

 Key Takeaways for Mastering Electrical Math

-- NEC Applications: Many NEC rules, like the NEC 80% rule for continuous loads or conduit fill percentage, are expressed as percentages and must be converted to decimals to be used in calculations.
+NEC Applications: Many NEC rules, like the conductor-sizing requirement for continuous loads and the common 80% convention for overcurrent devices, are expressed as percentages and must be converted to decimals to be used in calculations.
+Always check conductor and device requirements together.

 Primary Sources